thomas051083/psd-psw/_pswlf-2020/0a-occ.md

 third_nav_title: All Workouts
 ---
 ### <font color="orangered"><b>Our Core Competencies in Action</b></font>
 Choose from virtual sessions hosted by different agencies and/or bite-sized LEARN modules curated for this Learning Festival.
-At the virtual sessions, you will hear about the work of other agencies and how they have demonstrated Our Core Competencies (OCC) in action.
-If you are keen to develop your core competency, select from the list of LEARN modules specially curated for you.
+At the virtual sessions, you will hear about the work of other agencies and how they have exemplified Our Core Competencies (OCC).
+If you are keen to develop your core competency, select from the list of LEARN modules specially curated for this purpose.

 ![OCC Running Man](/images/occrunningman.png)
 <b>More about OCC:</b> Our Core Competencies (OCC) define the critical behaviours expected of all officers across the Public Service, from support officers to leaders.
 Watch this video to find out more about OCC.

 <br>
-<font color="blue"><b>Don't have a LEARN account?</b></font>
+<font color="orange"><b>Don't have a LEARN account?</b></font>
 Sign up for a free LEARN account here.
 You will be given access to the full range of LEARN modules curated for this Learning Festival from the period of 12 to 30 October 2020.

 <h2 id="top"><font color="orangered"><b>View Learning Sessions by OCC</b></font></h2>